MrQR-me/docs/FormBuilder/formbuilder.md

 * New Sections, Content and inputs can be added, edited and removed as normal on the duplicated form on site **B** and will not added to the original form on Site **A**.

 * If the form is duplicated again on site **B** a new form is created and is fully Editable.

 The above helps preserve the integity of the form and allows forms to be customised to suite individual sites.

 **REMEBER TO CHANGE THE NAMES OF YOUR FORMS**

+when creating forms for use with multiple users it should be considered to add a Notes section including the text
+___
+Caution !!!
+If you use this form any changes made by the Form Owner will be changed on this Form
+•	This form can be copied to your own site and then edited.
+•	Only you can make Changes your Duplicated Forms.
+•	Ensure you Rename your New Form
+Once you are familiar with this form you can Edit this section with your own notes or REMOVE it.
+___

 ## Global Forms
 {: .text-purple-000 }

-TBC
+Coming Soon